 How to apply

-Please contact the University Consortium Kyoto Student Exchange Division (in charge: Chikuda) in advance with the following information in your e-mail.
+Please apply in advance to the University Consortium Kyoto Student Exchange Division (in charge: Tsukuda) with the following information in an e-mail.

-* If you need consideration due to disability, etc., please contact us in advance.
+* If you need accommodations due to a disability, please contact us in advance.

 Application Period

-2016 (Deadline as soon as capacity is reached)
+(It will be closed as soon as the capacity is reached)

 University Consortium Kyoto-Kyoto City Welfare Volunteer Center